-- Bupropion/naltrexone (Contrave) may reduce your appetite.
+- Bupropion/naltrexone (Contrave): This medicine may reduce your appetite.
 It may help you avoid overeating.

-- Liraglutide (Saxenda) is given as a shot once a day.
+- Liraglutide (Saxenda): You take this medicine as a shot once a day.
 It may help you eat less.

-- Orlistat (Xenical) prevents some of the fat calories you eat from being absorbed in your intestines.
+- Orlistat (Xenical).
+Orlistat prevents some of the fat calories you eat from being absorbed in your intestines.
 Prescription-strength orlistat is the only weight-loss medicine that is approved for children.
 It is meant to be used only in children over the age of 12.
-Orlistat is also available without a prescription under the brand name Alli.
+It's also available without a prescription under the brand name Alli.
 Alli is half as strong as Xenical.
 It should not be used by anyone under the age of 18.

-- Phentermine/topiramate (Qsymia) combines the drugs phentermine and topiramate.
+- Phentermine/topiramate (Qsymia): This medicine combines the drugs phentermine and topiramate.
 Taking it once a day can help you eat less.

 Studies show that when people took:footnote 1